jgarr16/jrgarrigues.github.io/_posts/2017-12-16-terminal_prompt.md

   - for example: `export PS1="\d - \t ❤️  :~ "` will look like this...

   ![](/images/terminalprompt.png)
-  - note that you can use emoticons also; I like this because it helps to break up the terminal for me.
+  - you can use emoticons too; I like this because it helps to break up the terminal for me, even if a heart isn't exactly the emotion that I'm feeling at that moment!

 Some common variables that you can play with include: